havocp/beaucatcher/README.md

 Data access starts with an abstract trait that defines an interface with `find()`, `insert()`, `remove()`, etc.:

-    abstract trait SyncDAO[QueryType, EntityType, IdType]
+    abstract trait SyncCollection[QueryType, EntityType, IdType, ValueType]

-There are subtypes of the trait for `BObject` and case class entity types.

-Then there's a `CollectionOperations` trait, with some subclasses that connect to Casbah.
-This trait sets up both a `BObject` and a custom class DAO.
+A `CollectionAccess` trait sets up both a `BObject` Collection and a custom class Collection, both sync and async.
 You might use it like this:

     trait MyAppMongoProvider
        extends MongoConfigProvider
-       // note here you select Casbah vs. Hammersmith with CasbahBackendProvider {
+       with JavaDriverBackendProvider {
        override val mongoConfig = new SimpleMongoConfig("mydbname", "localhost", 27017)
     }